Thanoraj/digital-footprints/DEPLOYMENT_CHECKLIST.md

 ## Congratulations! 🎉

-Your Digital Footprints app is now live and persisting data!
+Your Ecomate app is now live and persisting data!

 Share your app URL with others to demonstrate AI environmental impact awareness.